Time Paradox Risk Calculator

 Comparison of example scenarios

-The table below compares several illustrative setups using the same basic formula.
-Values are rounded for clarity.
+The table below compares several illustrative setups using the same fictional model.
+Values are rounded for clarity, and the names are descriptive rather than official.

 Model assumptions and limitations

-• No causal structure or spacetime geometry: Real discussions of time travel in physics involve general relativity, closed timelike curves, energy conditions, and quantum effects.
-None of those appear here; this is a high-level probability toy, not a physical model.
+- No spacetime geometry: Real theoretical discussions of time travel involve general relativity, closed timelike curves, energy conditions, quantum effects, and unresolved paradoxes.
+None of that is modeled here.

 Using the calculator effectively